 But the whisper of the wind in the trees or the chirping of a bird, or even the noisy conversation of squirrels is different from the din of traffic and the grinding of gears—whether it is a semi-truck or the chatter of the hard disk on your computer, or the clack of the keys on the keyboard.

-You hear things which you never will observe apart from being quiet.
+You hear things that you never will observe apart from being quiet.
 But being still isn’t all that God wants us to learn.
 He says, “Be still and know that I am God.”
 Frankly, the voice of God is a still one, and we hear His voice most clearly when we silence our hearts before Him.

 A generation ago when people came to church on Sunday, they came to worship, and in preparing their hearts, they usually sat in silence for a few minutes as the organ played a prelude.
 Then at the conclusion of the hour, they sat there, presumably thinking about what they had heard and how it could be applied to their lives.